Viktor Gutić: Transfer to Karlovac and slide into disfavour

-In March 1942, Gutić was named the Grand Prefect of Pokuplje, whose administrative centre was situated in Karlovac.
+In March 1942, Gutić succeeded Ante Nikšić as the Grand Prefect of Pokuplje, whose administrative centre was situated in Karlovac.
 He formally assumed the position on 10 April, the first anniversary of the NDH's establishment.
-His predecessor in the role was Ante Nikšić.
 Gutić soon began persecuting the Serb population there, prompting the Germans to warn him against such actions.

 On 10 August 1942, Gutić requested to be relieved of his duties on health grounds.
 Around this time, his brother Blaž was arrested for disorderly conduct by the NDH authorities and taken to Zagreb.
 After spending three days in jail, he was released on the understanding that he would not return to Banja Luka.
 The historian Nikica Barić speculates that Gutić's sudden departure due to ill health was merely a pretence to disguise the fact that he had been forced to resign.
 Gutić formally relinquished his post as Grand Prefect of Pokuplje in early September.
-He was succeeded in this capacity by the lawyer Nikola Tusun, who had previously overseen the Grand Prefecture of Lašva–Glaž, centred around Travnik.
+He was succeeded by the lawyer Nikola Tusun, who had previously overseen the Grand Prefecture of Lašva–Glaž, centred around Travnik.
 Gutić's brother soon convinced the authorities to allow him to return to Banja Luka, but his unruly behaviour once again led him into conflict with local officials.
-In October 1942, Gutić sent a letter to the Speaker of the Croatian Parliament, Marko Došen, protesting the treatment to which his brother had been subjected by the newly appointed Grand Prefect, Dragutin Hadrović, and complaining that their mother had been evicted from her Banja Luka apartment.
+In October 1942, Gutić sent a letter to the Speaker of the Croatian Parliament, Marko Došen, protesting the treatment to which his brother had been subjected by the newly appointed Grand Prefect Dragutin Hadrović, and complaining that their mother had been evicted from her Banja Luka apartment.
 Shortly thereafter, the Catholic Bishop of Banja Luka, Josip Garić, wrote Došen a similar letter appealing for the Gutić brothers to be granted a reprieve because of their devotion to the Ustaše cause.

 Gutić was promoted to the rank of colonel within the Croatian Armed Forces in March 1943.
-On 8 July, Hadrović was killed by a mail bomb.
-Speculation was rife at the time that the assassination had been organized by Gutić and his followers.
+On 8 July, Hadrović was killed in a mail bomb explosion, which Gutić and his followers were widely rumoured to have been behind.
 Despite German intelligence reports which suggested Pavelić would appoint Gutić to succeed Hadrović, the position instead went to Husein Alić, a secondary school teacher from Sarajevo.

-Gutić's brother Blaž was captured by the Partisans near Banja Luka in September 1944 and court-martialled by the Partisan 5th Corps, which found him guilty of war crimes and sentenced him to death.
+In September 1944, Gutić's brother Blaž was captured by the Yugoslav Partisans near Banja Luka and court-martialled by the Partisan 5th Corps, which found him guilty of war crimes and sentenced him to death.
 He was hanged in Sanski Most on 16 October.
 After the collapse of the NDH in May 1945, Gutić fled first to Allied-occupied Austria and then to Italy.